git-town/git-town/CONTRIBUTING.md

 ## Testing

-* Tests are written in [Cucumber](http://cukes.info/) and [RSpec](http://rspec.info/).
+* tests are written in [Cucumber](http://cukes.info/) and [RSpec](http://rspec.info/).
-* All features need to have comprehensive test coverage
+* all features need to have comprehensive test coverage
-* Source code and test files must pass the linters
+* source code and test files must pass the linters

 ```bash
 # run all tests